reip-project/reip-pipelines/FSM.md

             callback(self, value)

     def __bool__(self):
-        '''Should we be (or are we) in this state?''' return self.value + self.potential > 0  # 0+0(False), 0+1(True), 1+0(True), 1-1(False)
+        '''Are we (or should we be) in this state?''' return self.value + self.potential > 0  # 0+0(False), 0+1(True), 1+0(True), 1-1(False)

 ```